-Most of you are probably seasoned pros when it comes to living in the great outdoors but for any camping virgins, here’s some useful info (put together by the wonderful folk at Netmums) to help you on your way:
+Most of you are probably seasoned pros when it comes to living in the great outdoors but for any camping novices, here’s some useful info to help you on your way:

 For recipe ideas, take a look at camping recipes.

 And don’t forget that we will have a delicious array of food available from our wonderful traders onsite, housed in and around our food market barn!

 🌟Fire wok/brazier – after coming along to our camp fire songs session you can carry on the singalong where you’ve pitched up!

 🌟Swimming costumes and towels – essential for our yearly water slide (lovingly constructed out of plenty of tarp and lots of Ecover).

 🌟Plenty of warm clothes and some old clothes – you’ll need togs to keep you warm and dry, especially when hunkering down for campfire sessions and story time!

 🌟Mobile phone charger – bring your labelled charger to give your techy bits some juice.
 The charging station is run on a donation basis, raising funds for the incredible Flying Seagull Project.